symbiotejs/symbiote.js/docs/Templates.md

 </div>
 ```

-To bind elemnt to some external data context property, use `*` prefix for property name:
+To bind element to some external data context property, use `*` prefix for property name:
 ```html
 <div
   set="textContent: *textFromContext">